 Fourth, the information provided on the Forms 990 is provided by the charities themselves.
 Insofar as the Form 990 has been filed with the IRS, the federal agency responsible for overseeing the activity of charities, we do not attempt to discern where charities have presented inaccurate or misleading information.
 Since this is a federal reporting document, it is a crime to falsify the information.
 We believe that the vast majority of charities strive to comply with the law and therefore file the 990 as accurately as possible.
 Therefore, we take charities at their word and assume that the information filed in the 990 is true, correct, and complete, to the best of their knowledge and belief, affirmed by the signature of an officer of the organization.
 We do not accept responsibility for any case where a charity misrepresents its financial conditions in the information provided in its Forms 990.

 The final limitation to our ratings is that we do not currently evaluate the quality of the results of the programs and services a charity provides.
-As soon as we develop a methodology for doing so, we will (see Where We Are Headed).
-For now, however, we limit our ratings to an analysis of a charity's financial health and its accountability and transparency.
-So, we encourage givers/investors to research a charity's results and to make their own assessments as to their quality.
+However, we have developed a methodology for evaluating a charity's results reporting and have begun the process of collecting the necessary data for each charity so that in the not-too-distant future we can also rate charities on their results reporting (see Where We Are Headed).
+In the mean time, we encourage givers/investors to research a charity's results and to make their own assessments.
 Again, for more information on making giving/social investing decisions, please visit our giving Tips & Resources.